Skip to main content

 submit a manufacturer's data report;

-where the plant requiring certificate of fitness is a steam boiler or lifting machinery as specified in the Seventh Schedule, ensure that the steam boiler or lifting machinery is installed by a competent person or an origin manufacturer;
+where the plant requiring certificate of fitness is a steam boiler or lifting machinery as specified in the Seventh Schedule , ensure that the steam boiler or lifting machinery installed by a competent person or an origin manufacturer;

 ensure the foundation for the installation of any plant requiring certificate of fitness is adequately designed and constructed to support and withstand the load imposed on it;